Your IP address spreadsheet is a menace to your network

 Are you still using an IP address spreadsheet to manage all the IP addresses on your network?

 Gambling with spreadsheets to manage core business functions can be a risky threat—and even catastrophic.
-They were especially never intended to manage network infrastructure.
+When it comes to IP address management, excel spreadsheets were never intended to manage network infrastructure.

 Replacing spreadsheets for IP address management (IPAM) is the only way to achieve secure, transparent, and efficient network management.
 Leave the administrative headaches of managing by spreadsheet behind.

-In this post, we’ll delve into the limitations of doing DNS by spreadsheet.
+In this post, we’ll delve into the limitations of doing DNS (and specifically IP management) by spreadsheet.
 After that, we’ll discuss when you should abandon the approach.
 Finally, we’ll touch on the benefits of investing in an IPAM enterprise tool.

 The perils of your IP address spreadsheet